 - Environmental Health

 - Public Health

-For more advice on how the degree can be structured for each major, see the Bachelor of Health Sciences brochure.
+For more advice on how the degree can be structured for each major, see the School of Health Sciences website.

 Many students choose to enrol in a double major and this can often be completed in the same length of time as a single major.
 Students commonly combine majors in Public Health and Society and Policy; Health Education and Psychology; and Māori and Indigenous Health and Public Health.
 Elective courses may be chosen from Health Sciences or other degrees across the University.

 Workplace skills and knowledge

 This degree will provide students with an awareness of the critical health challenges facing New Zealand.
 Essential workplace skills will be gained in cultural competency and working with communities to improve health outcomes.
 Students will graduate able to evaluate quantitative, qualitative and Kaupapa Māori information equipping them for decision-making in the workplace.

 Graduating BHSc students who complete HLTH 312 Health Planning, Implementation and Evaluation are recognised by the Health Promotion Forum as meeting the foundation knowledge and understanding of Ngā Kaiakatanga Hauora mō Aotearoa/Health Promotion Competencies for New Zealand.